The Hunted (Star Trek: The Next Generation)

 "The Hunted" is the 11th episode of the third season of the syndicated American science fiction television series Star Trek: The Next Generation, and the 59th episode of the series overall.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, as Captain Picard (Patrick Stewart) and his staff meet with the leaders of the planet Angosia III who are petitioning for Federation membership, they find themselves learning more than expected about the Angosians when they offer to help capture a local escaped prisoner.

 Plot

 The Enterprise is investigating the planet Angosia III as a candidate for entry into the Federation.
-Captain Picard (Patrick Stewart) is approached by Prime Minister Nayrok (James Cromwell), who asks for help in apprehending a convict who has escaped on a transport ship from their prison colony on Lunar V. The Enterprise locates the ship, which flies behind an asteroid.
-However, only the drive section emerges from the other side with no life signs.
-Following it around they find the ship's wreckage.
-Believing that the prisoner has perished, the ship begins course back to the planet, only to discover the drive section they saw has disappeared.
+Captain Picard (Patrick Stewart) is approached by Prime Minister Nayrok (James Cromwell), who asks for help in apprehending Roga Danar (Jeff McCarthy), a convict who has escaped on a transport ship from their prison colony on Lunar V. Danar eludes the Enterprise for several minutes through stealth and misdirection, but eventually he is located in an escape pod and beamed aboard the Enterprise.
+When security try to take him into custody he fights back; it takes five officers to subdue him and incarcerate him in the brig.

-Picard and Commander Riker (Jonathan Frakes) return to the Enterprise and following a hunch from Data (Brent Spiner) locate an escape pod and beam aboard the prisoner.
-When security try to take the prisoner into custody he fights back, virtually unaffected by their phasers.
-He overpowers the guards and injures O'Brien (Colm Meaney) before he is subdued.
-Upon further examination the crew find that the prisoner does not emit any life signs on scanner.

-The prisoner identifies himself as Roga Danar (Jeff McCarthy) a former soldier.
-Counselor Troi (Marina Sirtis) meets Danar and reads little aggression from him, finding it unlikely that he could be so violent.
-Danar explains that he and others were genetically enhanced, greatly increasing their abilities and affecting their responses when in danger.
-The crew also finds that despite being a prisoner Danar has no criminal record.
-Nayrok confirms Danar's story but says that the soldiers were unsuited for life in civilized society.
-When Captain Picard raises the subject with Nayrok, he refuses to discuss the abuses Danar alleges, considering it a matter of internal security, and instead simply arranges for Danar to be returned to the colony.
-Danar tells Troi that the conditioning was never reversed or treated, and due to its effects a small misunderstanding could often lead to murder.
-Rather than try to fix the conditioning, the government imprisoned them all.